robzolkos/lexxy/README.md

 </div>
 ```

 Of course, you can copy the CSS to your project and adapt it to your needs.

+> [!NOTE]
-We'll streamline this process as we upstream Lexxy to Action Text.
+> We'll streamline this process as we upstream Lexxy to Action Text.

 ## Features